-For determining biomass CO2, the MRR 2018/2066 allows for more flexibility.
+For determining biomass CO_2 , the MRR as well as its 2024 amendment allows some flexibility.
 Article 43(4) allows not only calculation-based approaches, but also

 - Methods that use radiocarbon analyses of samples taken from the flue gas by continuous sampling.
-For this purpose, EN ISO 13833 "Stationary source emissions - Determination of the ratio of biomass (biogenic) and fossil-derived carbon 23 dioxide - Radiocarbon sampling and determination" is to be applied; - The "balance method" (based on ISO 18466 "Stationary source emissions Determination of the biogenic fraction in CO2 in stack gas using the balance method").
+For this purpose, EN ISO 13833 "Stationary source emissions - Determination of the ratio of biomass (biogenic) and fossil-derived carbon 23 dioxide - Radiocarbon sampling and determination" is to be applied; - The "balance method" (based on ISO 18466 "Stationary source emissions - Determination of the biogenic fraction in CO2 in stack gas using the balance method").